Money Sense, Made Simple

 Where You Start Is Up to You

-Maybe you’re here because your budget’s in chaos.
-Maybe you’re here because you want out of debt.
+Maybe your budget feels out of control.
+Maybe you’re digging out of debt.
 Or maybe you’re just tired of feeling like everyone else “gets” money but you.

-Wherever you’re starting, welcome.
-Pull up a chair in the Mess Hall, grab the advice you need today, and leave the rest for tomorrow.
+Wherever you are, you’re welcome here.
+Pull up a chair in the Mess Hall, take what you need today, and leave the rest for tomorrow.